-For people with Asperger’s, the result is perpetual anxiety.
+For people with Autism Spectrum Disorder, the result is perpetual anxiety.
 Not only is it virtually impossible to avoid contact with other people but that contact has to, in some form or another, involve emotion.
 People have feelings.
 While these feelings may not be expressed explicitly, they are an indispensable part of human relationships.
 One can’t avoid them.

-Such is the case for the person with Asperger’s who wishes not to connect emotionally but can’t avoid it and who is unwilling and, in some cases unable, to change.
+Such is the case for the person with Autism Spectrum Disorder who wishes not to connect emotionally but can’t avoid it and who is unwilling and, in some cases unable, to change.
 That person experiences a disconnect from what is intrinsically self-important and the reality of a world with other people.

-Persistent feelings of tension and fear are common among adults with Asperger’s, as are fears of judgement and criticism by other people, low self-esteem, feelings of inferiority and inadequacy, and generally low, but at times prominent, levels of stress.
+Persistent feelings of tension and fear are common among adults with Autism Spectrum Disorder, as are fears of judgement and criticism by other people, low self-esteem, feelings of inferiority and inadequacy, and generally low, but at times prominent, levels of stress.
 They are outcomes of a drive to avoid affective contact with others and to crave sameness.

 Can One Become Less Anxious?